emilyriehl/emilyriehl.github.io/_pages/media.md

 author_profile: true
 ---

+* An article [The mathematic mind of Emily Riehl](https://hub.jhu.edu/magazine/2021/winter/emily-riehl-category-theory/) from Johns Hopkins Magazine.

 * An expository essay [Infinity-Category Theory Offers a Bird's-Eye View of Mathematics](https://www.scientificamerican.com/article/infinity-category-theory-offers-a-birds-eye-view-of-mathematics/), originally published with the title "Infinite Math" in Scientific American 325, 4, 32-41 (October 2021).